The Top Notes

-The Top Notes was a R&B vocal group, centered around the singers Derek Martin and Howard Guyton.
+The Top Notes were an American R&B vocal group, centered around the singers Derek Martin and Howard Guyton.
 They released a number of singles in the early 1960s, among which was the first recording of "Twist and Shout", which was a hit when recorded by the Isley Brothers and later by the Beatles.

 Members

 Derek Don Martin (also known as "Derek Ray") was born in Detroit, Michigan, on July 2, 1938.
 He began his professional career at the age of 17 when he joined Duke Ellington as a vocalist.
 Howard "Howie" Guyton (also known as "Guy Howard") was born in c.
 1938.
 He was a cousin of Dave "Baby" Cortez, who performed with Guyton and Martin in The Pearls.